“We promise our customers 99.99% uptime. That's a tall order. We need to see what our systems are doing all of the time.”

 Head of Technical Operations

-Observability is a key factor in Aiven’s success.
-Over the years, Aiven has built a solid observability solution on top of open source products.
-And the greatest thing about our solution is that our customers can also adopt it in their own systems by using the open source building blocks provided by Aiven.
+Aiven has built a solid observability solution that our customers can also adopt by using the open source building blocks provided by Aiven.
+Click for the recipe!

 Cloud: Google Cloud PlatformAmazon Web ServicesDigitalOceanMicrosoft AzureUpCloud